 - One-armed Jedi Princess (later Queen) Tenel Ka

-- In the movie Stardust all the princes (save one) are evil, but their sister the princess is as sweet as can be.
+- In Stardust all the princes (save one) are evil, but their sister the princess is as sweet as can be.
 The book avoided this.
 She wasn't exactly evil, but growing up surrounded by vindictive princes and later a vindictive witch made her very shrewd and cold-hearted.
 In both versions, she is the hero's mother.
 Possibly justified in that the princes were expected to kill each other off until there was only one left to inherit the throne.
 Since girls couldn't rule the kingdom, there was no reason for the princess to be involved in such scheming.
 Yvaine also bypasses princess and goes straight to Queen when she marries Tristan.

 - The makers of DOA: Dead or Alive probably thought of this trope when they made Kasumi a ninja princess.